 Baking: Do you have a sweet tooth for cookies, pies, or muffins?
 Is pizza your favorite food?
 Learn how to bake items such as muffins, pizza crust, cookies, pretzels, communion bread, piecrust, crackers, and different kinds of breads in this class, and you will be able to make these tasty treats at home.

 First Aid: Learn how to act fast in a medical emergency, and possibly save someone’s life!
 You will also learn about some natural remedies.
 If you pass the written and practical skills tests, you will receive a certificate from the American Red Cross (ARC).
 Class fee: $35 (optional–only if you want the ARC certificate)

 Medical Missionary Training: Tap into the healing power of God’s nature using simple tools and natural remedies.
 This practical class includes introduction to massage, hydrotherapy, and more.
 These skills will help you prepare for the calling that the Lord may have for you to be a missionary, whether that is in your neighborhood or overseas.
 Bring your Bible, Ministry of Healing, and an old T-shirt to wear over your clothes when mixing charcoal.

 Missionary Pilot Ground School: Ever dream of becoming a missionary pilot?
 This class will give you a jumpstart toward fulfilling your dream.
 The basic ground school course covers what you need to know before you are ready to take to the skies.
 Bring: Notebook, pens or pencils, pocket calculator.
 Minimum age: 14.
 Class fee: $60 for an actual flight lesson.

 Wilderness Survival: Have you ever wondered what you would do if you got lost in the wilderness?
 In this class you’ll learn how to live in the wild without everyday conveniences.
 Included will be wilderness safety, cooking over a fire, identifying useful and dangerous plants and animals, and shelter-building techniques.
 Weather permitting, campers will experience a night sleeping in a shelter that they have built.
-Bring: 3–4 inch sturdy knife, small roll of paracord, a lighter, a water bottle with water, men’s camouflage cargo pants with multiple pockets and camouflage long sleeve shirt, water bottle with water, compass, whistle, and a medium-size flashlight.
+Bring: 3–4 inch sturdy knife, small roll of paracord, lighter, small backpack, several large and small Ziploc-type bags, adult-size poncho, camouflage cargo pants with multiple pockets and camouflage long sleeve shirt, water bottle with water, compass, whistle, and a medium-size flashlight.